benvacha/mrkdwn/README.md

 ```
 ##### html
 ```
-Go to <a href="url.com">url.com</a>

 Go to <a href="http://url.com">http://url.com</a>

 Email <a href="mailto:addr@email.com">addr@email.com</a>

-Email <a href="mailto:addr@email.com">addr@email.com</a>
 ```

 ### Inline Image
-Bracketed text preceeded by `!` and proceeded by parenthesis will be translated as images. url can be absolute or relative. title, width, and height are optional.
+Bracketed text preceeded by `!` and proceeded by parenthesis will be translated as an image. url can be absolute or relative. title, width, and height are optional.
 ##### mrkdwn
 ```
 ![alt text](url title width height)